 To optimize $A$, in our previous work \cite{liu2020end}, we propose a sky prior.
 For the foggy image with sky region, we assume that the depth of the sky is regarded as infinity, and define it as the intensity of pixels in the area of maximum fog density.
 Then, the average value of the sky region is described as $A$.
 For more details about this derivation process, please refer to our previous work \cite{liu2020end}.
 Therefore, how to divide the sky region from the foggy image is crucial.
 Instead of using the existing technology \cite{he2010fast} \cite{closed2007TPAMI} \cite{otsu1979threshold} to segment the image to obtain the sky region, we propose a CNN-based sky segmentation model (SSM).

 As shown in Fig. \ref{synthetic-structure}, SSM consists of an Ehnace Block and a Segmentation Block.
 Each block adopts the encoder-decoder network.
-For a foggy image, we observed that the boundary between sky area and non-sky area was often blurred due to the fog.
-Thus, we first enhance the foggy image to improve the edge information by using an enhance network, which can sharpness this boundary and label the sky region.
+For an outdoor image, we observed that the boundary between sky area and non-sky area was often blurred.
+Thus, we first enhance the outdoor image to improve the edge information by using an enhance network, which can sharpen this boundary and label the sky region.
 Inside enhance block, we also use the dense connection to improve the texture details of the extracted features.
-For an input foggy image $I_{M}$, the output of each layer in encoding stage is $E_{e}^{i}$, and $D_{e}^{j}$ is the output of each layer in decoding stage.
+For an input outdoor image $I_{M}$, the output of each layer in encoding stage is $E_{e}^{i}$, and $D_{e}^{j}$ is the output of each layer in decoding stage.
 The encoding process is defined as:

 where ${E}_{e}^{0}=I_{M}$.
 The decoding process is defined as: